 to the east, the Saddle Peak Hills Wilderness

 to the east, and the Resting Spring Range Wilderness

 to the east.

 You are free to hike the Wilderness, limited only by your courage and ability to carry water.
-Camping in the frontcountry is only allowed in designated locations but in the wilderness, camping is allowed just about anywhere.
-Visitors are required to obtain a free backcountry camping permit from any visitor center.
+Camping in the frontcountry is only allowed in designated locations but in the Wilderness, camping is allowed just about anywhere.
+Visitors are required to obtain a free backcountry camping permit from any park visitor center.